For anyone looking for the cleanest, purest drinking water, demineralized water can seem like the answer.

 1. For Drinking

 This makes water much safer and healthier for drinking than your average tap water source.
+It’s important to keep in mind, however, that you may want to consider remineralizing ultra-pure water with healthy minerals before consumption.

 2. For Manufacturing